nilslukas/nilshendriklukas.github.io/_pages/about.md

 Guten Tag :wave: ,
 I am an Assistant Professor at <a href="https://mbzuai.ac.ae/">MBZUAI</a> in Abu Dhabi focusing on Secure and Private Machine Learning.
 Previously, I earned my PhD at the University of Waterloo in Canada, where I was supervised by <a href="https://cs.uwaterloo.ca/~fkerschb/">Florian Kerschbaum</a>.
 I interned at <a href="https://www.microsoft.com/en-us/research/group/privacy-preserving-machine-learning-innovation/publications/">Microsoft Research</a> and <a href="https://www.borealisai.com/">Borealis AI</a> and I was generously supported by the David R. Cheriton scholarship.
-My <a href="https://uwspace.uwaterloo.ca/items/490121a4-7f9e-4736-aa3a-3f0b3c20d44a">doctoral thesis</a> was awarded the <a href="https://cs.uwaterloo.ca/news/nils-lukas-receives-2024-mathematics-doctoral-prizes-top-honour">Top Mathematics Doctoral Prize</a> and
+My <a href="https://uwspace.uwaterloo.ca/items/490121a4-7f9e-4736-aa3a-3f0b3c20d44a">dissertation</a> was awarded the <a href="https://cs.uwaterloo.ca/news/nils-lukas-receives-2024-mathematics-doctoral-prizes-top-honour">Top Mathematics Doctoral Prize</a> and I received <a href="https://cs.uwaterloo.ca/news/nils-lukas-receives-waterloos-2024-alumni-gold-medal">Waterloo's Alumni Gold medal</a>.
-I was a finalist for the <a href="https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/governor-generals-gold-medal-winners">Governor General’s Gold Medal</a>.
 <br>
 <div style="text-align: center;">
 <a href="https://nilslukas.github.io/assets/pdf/cv_nils_lukas.pdf">[Curriculum Vitae]</a>, <a href="https://nilslukas.github.io/assets/pdf/research_statement.pdf">[Research Statement]</a>, <a href="https://scholar.google.com/citations?user=fmlEab4AAAAJ&hl=en&oi=ao">[Google Scholar]</a>